johncarl81/transfuse/documentation.md

 }
 {% endhighlight %}

-Firstly, requires a string value named one to be provided in the Bundle while starting the Example Activity, and secondly has the option to inject an extra String value named two.
-If the Extra two is not provided in the Intent starting the Example Activity, two will be null.
+Firstly, requires a string value named "one" to be provided in the Bundle while starting the Example Activity, and secondly has the option to inject an extra String value named "two."
+If the Extra "two" is not provided in the Intent starting the Example Activity, "two" will be null.

 ###### @Resource